 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective SAM-competitive EZH2 lysine methyltransferase inhibitor (IC50 = 11 nM).
+JQEZ5 is a potent and selective SAM-competitive EZH2 lysine methyltransferase inhibitor (IC50 = 11 nM).
 Selectively binds EZH2 over a panel of 22 methyltransferases.
 Reduces global level of the PRC2-associated mark H3K27me3 in K562 cells.
 Suppresses cell growth in CML cells.
 Inhibits colony formation of primary human CD34+ CML stem/ progenitor cells.
 Antitumor effects in vivo.

 Sold under license from Dana-Farber Cancer Institute.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for JQEZ5

 Preparing Stock Solutions for JQEZ5

 The following data is based on the product molecular weight 542.69.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.